-As a specialist land-based

-Wānaka o Aoraki Lincoln

-resources in areas in which

-it truly excels, ensuring our

-unique programmes and

-impactful research align

-with the demands of the

-land-based sectors.
-Our

-distinctive programmes

-the skills and practical

-knowledge necessary to

-improve productivity in the

-agriculture, agribusiness,

-tourism, environmental

-land-based sectors including

-management and recreation.

-and internationally to gain

-attract students domestically

-university Te Whare

-University focuses its
+As a specialist land-based university Te Whare Wānaka o Aoraki Lincoln University focuses its resources in areas in which it truly excels, ensuring our unique programmes and impactful research align with the demands of the land-based sectors.
+Our distinctive programmes attract students domestically and internationally to gain the skills and practical knowledge necessary to improve productivity in the land-based sectors including agriculture, agribusiness, tourism, environmental management and recreation.